simonmichael/hledger/hledger/hledger.m4.md

 ## Cost basis / Lot syntax

-If you are buying some commodity to hold as an investment, it may be important to keep track of its *cost basis*.
+If you are buying some amount of a commodity to hold as an investment, it may be important to keep track of its *cost basis* and *lots*.
+This is an advanced topic, but we dive into it here for reference; skip over if you don't need it.

-By that we mean:
+In hledger, we use "cost basis" to mean:

-1. its original acquisition cost
+1. the amount's original acquisition cost
-2. its original acquisition date
+2. the original acquisition date
 3. and a sequence number or label, if needed, to disambiguate multiple acquisitions on the same day, or to serve as a mnemonic for easy reference.

 In hledger we call these three the "cost basis"; and if an amount being acquired has a cost basis, we call it a "lot".